wiwaszko-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/components/rvc_vision/dynamic_vision.rst

 The above :ref:`high level diagram <vision_container_high_level_diagram>` shows how the vision components interact each other:

-- The |realsense| camera node captures and publishes RGB and Point Cloud streams from the physical camera.
+- The Intel® RealSense™ camera node captures and publishes RGB and Point Cloud streams from the physical camera.

 - The Object Detection node runs AI inference on the RGB stream and publishes the result for the Pose Detector.